CD-Mackay/math_game/planning.md

 Handles turns after Game class has decided which player.
 Asks questions and decrements lives remaining on wrong answers.

 Modifies the p1_turn boolean after each turn

+### Planning notes: Planning vs execution

+Random number variables initialized at the start of each turn, question and answer divided into seperate methods